imlutr/prompt-packer/README.md

     ```sh
     prompt-packer "My project"
     ```
-5. Use the output `.txt` file as needed for your AI model
+5. Use the output `.txt` file as needed for your AI assistant

 ## 🛠 Options